gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 let rightViewWorldMatrix = (deviceAnchorMatrix * rightEyeLocalMatrix.transform).inverse
 ```

-> **_NOTE:_** Pay special attention to the `.inverse` part in the end!
+> **_NOTE_** Pay special attention to the `.inverse` part in the end!
 That is because Apple Vision expects us to use a reverse-Z projection.
 This is especially important for passthrough rendering with Metal on visionOS 2.0.

 Hopefully this image illustrates the concept: